mahita2104/COVID-Xray-Analyzer/README.md

 ## Preprocessing
 To prepare the dataset for training and ensure robust model performance, the following preprocessing steps were undertaken:

-- **Data Augmentation:** Augmentation techniques were applied to increase the dataset's diversity and improve generalization.
+- **Data Augmentation:** <br>
+   Augmentation techniques were applied to increase the dataset's diversity and improve generalization.
 The augmentation pipeline included:
    - **Rotation:** Up to 20 degrees.
    - **Width and Height Shifting:** Up to 20% of the total image dimensions.
    - **Shearing:** Up to 20%.